-That Time When More Than 500 Pink Floyd Fans Were Arrested at L.A.
-Concerts
+Why More Than 500 Pink Floyd Fans Were Arrested at L.A.
+Shows

-In early 1975, Pink Floyd announced that they’d tour the U.S. in April, even as the group worked to finish its upcoming album, Wish You Were Here.
-Floyd fans snapped up the tickets, especially in Los Angeles, where the band scheduled what Billboard called “an unprecedented five-night stand” at the Los Angeles Sports Arena between April 23-27.
+In early 1975, Pink Floyd announced that they’d tour the U.S. in April while working to finish the upcoming album Wish You Were Here.
+Floyd fans snapped up the tickets, especially in Los Angeles, where the band scheduled what Billboard called “an unprecedented five-night stand” between April 23-27 at the Los Angeles Sports Arena.

-While rock fans in the City of Angels rejoiced, Los Angeles Police Chief Edward M. Davis seethed.
+Rock fans in the City of Angels rejoiced, while Edward M. Davis seethed.
 The self-proclaimed “meanest police chief in the history of the United States” hated rock music and all of its trappings.
-After assuming the role of chief in 1969, Davis doubled-down on a department policy that saw L.A. rock fans arrested for minor offenses while attending shows.
+After becoming the city's top cop in 1969, Davis doubled-down on a department policy that saw L.A. rock fans arrested for minor offenses while attending shows.
 Rolling Stone reported in 1975 that “thousands” of concert attendees had been charged with everything from marijuana possession to underage drinking since 1967.
 The Free Press spelled out the obvious the same year: Davis’ unspoken, unofficial policy “is to discourage rock events in the city of L.A.”

-While Floyd performed on April 25, Davis stood before an audience of his own at the Los Angeles Hilton.
+Davis stood before an audience of his own at the Los Angeles Hilton while Pink Floyd performed on April 25.
 Speaking to Rotary Club members, Davis used the occasion to denounce the goings-on across town.
 “Tonight at the Sports Arena, under three governmental agencies, they have a dope festival," he said.
 "You could get stoned just walking through the place.”
 In support of Davis’s contention, police later estimated that about 70 percent of the crowd was smoking pot at that first Floyd show.

-In the wake of Floyd’s performances, a significant backlash against Davis’ policies developed.
+In the wake of Pink Floyd’s performances, a significant backlash against Davis’ policies developed.
 The manager of the Sports Arena and the show’s promoters both termed the LAPD’s behavior as “harassment.”
-The Los Angeles Times reported that the fan behavior at the shows was “orderly” and suggested that the LAPD had a “double standard” when it came to policing rock fans.
+The Los Angeles Times reported that the fan behavior at the shows was “orderly” and suggested that local cops had a “double standard” when it came to policing rock fans.
 Most importantly, the civilian-controlled Los Angeles Police Commission called Davis to the carpet after complaints flooded in from the public.